christianhellsten/arrr-tree/README.md

 ## Code of Conduct

-Everyone interacting in the Arrr::Cte project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/christianhellsten/cte-rails/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Arrr::Tree project’s codebases, issue trackers, chat rooms and mailing lists is expetreed to follow the [code of conduct](https://github.com/christianhellsten/cte-rails/blob/master/CODE_OF_CONDUCT.md).